Donate your time to help give

 Laura Pfundstein is our trusted Program Director, working now at Girls on the Run Greater Chesapeake since 2011.
 Laura is passionate about food and fitness and enjoys sharing her knowledge with young girls, empowering them to be strong woman.

-Kristen was introduced to Girls on the Run in 2014 when her then third grader participated in the inaugural team at her elementary school.
+Kristen was first introduced to Girls on the Run in 2014 when her then third grader participated in the inaugural team at her elementary school.
 Immediately Kristen fell in love with the program, seeing how effectively it integrates socialization, confidence-building and individual and team development with health and fitness as a backdrop.
-Kristen joined the board in the spring of 2014, with her eyes set on the potential growth in Baltimore.
-Kristen is the owner of Leap Day Media, a firm that offers advertising sales outsourcing for a variety of publications, mainly in the Arts & Education fields.
-Prior to launching Leap Day Media, she led advertising sales teams at The Baltimore Sun, The Examiner, and was most recently the Publisher of Baltimore Style Magazine.
+She joined the board in the spring of 2014, with her eyes set on the potential growth in Baltimore.
+Additionally she now volunteers as a Girls on the Run coach and has found many of the lessons to be as valuable to her as an adult, as to the girls on her team.
+Kristen is the owner of Leap Day Media, an advertising sales firm, serving a variety of publications, mainly in the Arts & Education fields.
+Prior to launching Leap Day Media, she led ad sales teams at The Baltimore Sun, The Examiner, and was most recently as the Publisher of Baltimore Style Magazine.
 Kristen earned a Bachelor’s of Business Administration from Loyola College in Maryland, began her sales career with Black & Decker.
-A Connecticut native who moved to Baltimore over 15 years ago, Kristen now lives in Lutherville with her husband and two daughters.
-Although her favorite activity away from work is spending time with her family, she is also an avid runner and triathlete.
+A Connecticut native who moved to Baltimore over 20 years ago, Kristen now lives in Lutherville with her husband and two daughters.

 With over 20 years of experience in public education, Jallon has worked in elementary through high school grades as a teacher, full-time mentor, leader, and administrator.
 After working for several years at the elementary and middle school level, Jallon accepted a fellowship with the KIPP Foundation.
 In partnership with the KIPP, she founded one of the first charter schools in the state of Maryland.
 After her time at KIPP, she supported the recruitment and selection of aspiring principals with New Leaders for New Schools in Baltimore.
 Additionally, Jallon served as the Director of three schools of choice and also served as the primary instructional leader of a college preparatory, public boarding school.
 Jallon has worked as an educational consultant to a variety of organizations and schools, facilitating professional development sessions, coaching principals, and serving on teams to evaluate teacher preparation programs.
 Currently, she is the Chief Academic Officer at KIPP Baltimore, Inc. Jallon has earned a BA in Sociology and Elementary Education from The College of William and Mary and a graduate degree from George Washington University in Education Administration.
 Jallon’s experience with Girls on the Run started when she brought the program to one of her schools, relating to the mission to inspire girls to be healthy and confident.
 She has served on the Board of Directors for Girls on the Run for the Greater Chesapeake since 2016.
 Jallon and her family live in Anne Arundel County, where she spends time volunteering at her children’s school and with their sporting events.